hyperledger/besu/docs/Consensus-Protocols/IBFT.md

 * `mixHash` - `0x63746963616c2062797a616e74696e65206661756c7420746f6c6572616e6365` for Istanbul block identification.

 To start a node on an IBFT 2.0 private network, use the [`--genesis-file`](../Reference/Pantheon-CLI-Syntax.md#genesis-file`) option to specify the custom genesis file.

+### Extra Data

+The `extraData` property is RLP encoded.
+RLP encoding is a space efficient object serialization scheme used in Ethereum.
+Use the Pantheon subcommand [`rlp encode`](../Reference/Pantheon-CLI-Syntax.md#rlp) to generate the `extraData` RLP string to include in the genesis file.

+!!! example
+    ```bash
+    pantheon rlp encode --from=toEncode.json
+    ```

+Where the `toEncode.json` file contains a list of the initial validators in ascending order.

+!!! example "One Initial Validator"
+    ```json
+    [
+     "9811ebc35d7b06b3fa8dc5809a1f9c52751e1deb"
+    ]
+    ```

+Copy the RLP encoded data to the `extraData` in the genesis file.

+### Block Time

+When a new chain head is received, the block time (`blockperiodseconds`) and round timeout (`requesttimeoutseconds`) timers are started.
+When `blockperiodseconds` is reached, a new block is proposed.

+If `requesttimeoutseconds` is reached before the proposed block is added, a round change occurs, and the block time and timeout timers are reset.
+The timeout period for the new round is two times `requesttimeoutseconds`.
+The timeout period continues to double each time a round fails to add a block.

+Generally, the proposed block is added before reaching `requesttimeoutseconds`.
+A new round is then started, and the block time and round timeout timers are reset.
+When `blockperiodseconds` is reached, the next new block is proposed.

+The time from proposing a block to the block being added is small (around 1s) even in networks with geographically dispersed validators.
+Setting `blockperiodseconds` to your desired block time and `requesttimeoutseconds` to two times `blockperiodseconds` generally results in blocks being added every `blockperiodseconds`.

+!!! example
+    An internal PegaSys IBFT 2.0 testnet has 4 geographically dispersed validators in Sweden, Sydney, and North Viringia (2 validators).
+With a `blockperiodseconds`of 5 and a `requesttimeoutseconds` of 10, the testnet consistently creates block with a 5 second blocktime.

 ### Optional Configuration Options